mateolopezareal/Crossmint/README.md

 Crossmint Code Challenge Phase 1 &amp; 2

 ### Phase 1
 In this first part of the challenge the first approach used was to create a class Cross to generate a cross with an specific length for a given map shape.
-However, as the code for the second phase is also functional for this phase, the Cross class is commented in the bottom of the code.
-Just if you want to use that approach.
+However, as the code for the second phase is also functional for this phase, the Cross class is commented in the bottom of the code and the code of phase 2 is used.
+The code is commented just if you want to use that approach.

 ### Phase 2